Frequently Asked Questions (FAQs)

 42. When does a Panamanian Company begin paying taxes?
 After the registration date, or are there any specific predetermined dates?

 Yes, there are predetermined dates, but our law firm prefers that our clients pay the annual tax fee by the year of registration of the Company to avoid unnecessary surcharges.

 43. Once the annual tax fee is duly paid, would you be in charge of paying the annual tax fee?

 Yes, since we are the Resident Agent for your Company, we are in charge of paying your annual taxes.
 We will fax or e-mail you a copy of the official receipt of the annual franchise payment.

 44. Is it required to pay taxes if my Panama Company operates overseas?

 No. All financial activities from any Panamanian Company made outside Panama are tax exempt.

 45. If a Panamanian Company is operating exclusively overseas, is it necessary to present an income tax statement to the Panamanian Government?

-In this case, the client has the option of presenting the income tax statement in zero (The client will not have to pay anything) or not present any statement to the Panamanian Government.
+In this case, the client has the option of presenting the income tax statement in zero (The client will not have to pay anything) or not presenting any statement to the Panamanian Government.

-46. If some of the commercial or business activities from the Offshore Company are going to be made in Panamanian territory and others overseas, do I have to pay taxes in Panama?
+46. If some of the commercial or business activities from the Panamanian Company are going to be made in Panamanian territory and others overseas, do I have to pay taxes in Panama?

 You will only have to pay taxes from income made in Panama; overseas activities are tax exempt.

 47. How much tax does the Company have to pay from commercial activities made in Panama?

-The Offshore Companies that have Panamanian income must pay 30% of their earnings.
+The Panamanian Companies that have Panamanian income must pay 30% of their earnings.
 Companies in Panama that generate income thru rent must pay 30% tax over their earnings.